eyenotion/eyenotion.github.io/_posts/2023-07-13-new-linux-server-first-steps.md

 comments: false

 ---
-## Ensuring latest updates are installed
+## Ensuring The Latest Updates Are Installed

 We first need to ensure the latest system updates are installed.
 They often include security updates so this is especial important.